 Most refills in this guide were defined by ISO standards 12757-1 and 12757-2.
 These documents are not freely available, nor are they cheaply obtained.
 It can be purchased for about $65, which is not practical for most hobbyists.

 Pen Refills Compared

-- Finally there is an image of refill with the contours.
-A true technical drawing of each refill would have many more measurements, as there are very exact specifications for the entire refill, but this will give you some idea of what each refill looks like.
+- Finally there is an image of refill in profile.
+A true technical drawing of each refill would have many more measurements, as there are very exact specifications for every refill, but this will give you some idea of what each refill looks like.

 ISO Standard Pen Refill Types

-Example Refill: Schneider 75 M ($16.13)
+- Example Refill: Schneider Express 75 M

-Specs: 106.8mm long, spring shoulder 33.4mm from the tip of the pen, 3.2mm diameter
+- Specs: 106.8mm long, spring shoulder 33.4mm from the tip of the pen, 3.2mm diameter

-- Example Refill: Cross Ballpoint refills ($5.10)
+- Example Refill: Cross Ballpoint refills

 The ISO G2 refill, usually known as a Parker-style G2 refill, is one of the most common and versatile pen refills ever sold.
 It’s still popular today with pens in all price ranges.
 This refill size is sometimes known as the “Standard International Ballpoint” refill, but it’s no more standard than anything else in this section.

-Example Pens: Aurora Hastil, Aurora Thesi
+- Example Pens: Aurora Hastil, Aurora Thesi

-This is another ISO standard refill that takes shape in a long cylinder.
+This is another ISO standard refill that takes shape in a long, metal cylinder.
 The X20 looks a lot like the A2 refill but it is sometimes seen in modern pens.
 The X20 has a thicker writing tip than the A2 so the two are not interchangeable.
 The X20 is usually made of metal, but it does not have to be.

-Example Refill: Schneider Office 765 ($12.50) and Schneider Express 775
+- Example Refill: Schneider Office 765, Schneider Express 740, Schneider Express 775

-Example Pen: Schneider Fave ($14.81)
+- Example Pen: Schneider Fave